 - Steer clear of waxy or oily pre-installation cleaning products as they risk leaving air trapped under the vinyl.

-- Use a lint-free cloth for final touches to avoid dust particles from sticking to the adhesive side of the vinyl.
+- Use a lint-free cloth for the final touches to avoid dust particles from sticking to the adhesive side of the vinyl.

 - Measure and cut your vinyl accurately using a sharp blade for precise surface and detailed cuts without damaging the paint underneath.